 Why new learning locations?

-School is allowed to redesign itself.
-Ideas of educational landscapes, communities, free learning locations and workshops ... could arise.
-There is a need for places to live and learn where self-determined education and democracy can be experienced and lived in depth right from the start.
+This outdated education system, which in some areas causes illness, needs to be transformed and fundamentally pluralistic redesigned.
+Schools can be rethought and redesigned.
+Ideas of educational landscapes, communities, free educational locations and workshops ... could emerge more and more.
+Living spaces are required in which self-determined education and democracy can be experienced and lived in depth right from the start.

-Many different ideas, pedagogical schools of thought and alternative school types can be a valuable inspiration for this.
-So do the Sudbury schools around the world.
-The basic attitude of the Sudbury philosophy can not only help to rethink education in a completely new and different way, but can also offer valuable impulses in times of change.
-Sudbury Schools strengthen the confidence that young people are granted self-determination and participation rights and are an example of living democracy.
+Many different paths, schools of thought, alternative school forms, home and unschooling experiences ... can be valuable inspiration for change.
+So do the Sudbury schools and democratic schools worldwide.
+The basic attitude of the Sudbury philosophy can not only help to think education in a completely new and different way, but can also offer valuable impulses in times of change.
+Sudbury schools strengthen the confidence that young people have the right to self-determination and participation and are an example of democracy in action.